SPORK ACME Server Guide

 --agree-tos \

--d myhost.internal.example.com
+-d myhost.internal.quantumnexus.com

 Rocky Linux / RHEL / CentOS Setup